nicschumann/set/README.md

 #####Stage

 The stage has two modes, a **create** mode, and a **select** mode.
 The current mode is displayed in the stage's bottom right hand corner, as a flag.
 These modes can be toggled between using the **s** keyboard key for **select** and the **c** keyboard key for **create**.
 Set also currently contains two camera modes, which can be toggled between using the **spacebar**.
 It provides an orthographic camera pointing down on the XY construction plane, and and a perspective camera that orbits the Y axis.
 Both of these cameras can can be repositioned by clicking and dragging anywhere on the stage.
 In perspective mode, the camera can also be made to orbit the Y axis, by right-clicking and dragging.

 In **create** mode, the user can create points and lines.
-Clicking anywhere on the stage creates a point on the current construction plane at that location
-(currently the XY Plane, with Z zero, is the only accessible construction plane).
+Clicking anywhere on the stage creates a point on the current construction plane at that location (currently the XY Plane, with Z zero, is the only accessible construction plane).
 Holding down shift and clicking twice creates two points with a relation (ie, a line) between them.

 In **select** mode, points and lines can be selected by the user.
 Selecting a geometric object populates a menu in the upper left hand corner of the stage, which displays vital statistics about that geometry.
 These data include whether the geometry is a Point or a Relation, the name of that geometry, and, if it is a Point, its X, Y, and Z coordinate symbols, otherwise its related sub-geometries.
 Coordinates and sub-geometry fields are text-fields which can be edited, points can be relocated by changing their coordinates in these fields; relations can be re-related to other geometries by changing the names of sub-geometries.
 The name field of each geometry can also be edited.

 In general, geometries can be relocated by clicking and dragging them to a new location.
 Geometries move in a plane that is coplanar with the XY plane, offset by their Z coordinate.

+As geometries are selected a menu at the top left of the stage is populated with the constraints that are applicable to the current selection.
+In order for a constraint to be applied, a pivot object must be set.
+This pivot acts as the fixed point for the constraint, while the other constrained objects are allowed to vary with the constraint.
+Currently implemented constraints include:

+-   Setting equal X coordinates between points

+-   Setting equal Y coordinates between points

+-   Setting equal Z coordinates between points

+-   Constraining two lines to be parallel.

+-   Constraining two lines to be perpendicular.

 ##Build

 Set depends on Google's guava libraries for several collection classes, and the LWJGL game library - a java interface to OpenGL - for a low level rendering API.
 As such, after being .jar'ed, Set must be run with the JVM flag -Djava.library.path={native.file.path.here}, where the native file path points to a directory of LWJGL's native-code openGL implementations.

 ##Additional Resources

-See resources in the /docs folder for more information.
+-   See resources in the **/docs** folder for more information.

-See models in the /models folder for a formal specification of Set's behavior in the Alloy modeling language.
+-   See models in the **/models** folder for a formal specification of Set's behavior in the Alloy modeling language.